-Herbal medicine shops
+Herbal medicine and health food shops

 This guidance is for England and Wales